Partner Feature: 3 Reasons To Double Down on Your Internal Recruiting Efforts

 About the author

 Chip House is COO & Co-founder of Structural.
 Structural’s platform solves a fundamental challenge of modern work by allowing everyone within an organization to find and connect the right people at the right time.
-Connect with Structural and learn more at Structural.com.
+Learn more at Structural.com.

 Do you love the idea of filling positions with internal candidates but are also faced with retention challenges?
 If so, here are 7 Questions to Ask During Hiring, Retention Challenges.